The Government Procurement Review: Australia

 Hughes Aircraft Systems International v.
-Airservices Australia3 established that under Australian law, a public tender could be governed by a 'process contract'.
+Airservices Australia4 (Hughes) established that, under Australian law, a public tender could be governed by a 'process contract'.
 In Hughes, the process contract contained the express tender terms (which included confidentiality obligations that were found to have been breached) and the implied term that the government body was to evaluate all tenders fairly and in good faith (which was breached as tenderers were not treated fairly).

 JS McMillan Pty Ltd v.
-Commonwealth4 is the leading Australian authority for procurement disputes based on misleading conduct by government.
+Commonwealth 5 (McMillan) is the leading Australian authority for procurement disputes based on misleading conduct by government.
 In McMillan, the Commonwealth government conducted a procurement to outsource its printing operations.
-McMillan accused the government of having engaged in misleading conduct under the predecessor to the Competition and Consumer Act 2010 (Cth).
-For the government to be liable, the test for applying the Act to the Crown's activities needed to be satisfied.
+JS McMillan Pty Ltd accused the government of having engaged in misleading conduct under the predecessor to the Competition and Consumer Act 2010 (Cth).
+For the government to be liable, the test for applying the act to the Crown's activities needed to be satisfied.
 The test was whether the government could be treated as carrying on a business.
-It was held that outsourcing printing operations was not carrying on a business and so the Act did not apply.
+It was held that outsourcing printing operations was not carrying on a business and so the act did not apply.

 For private law causes of action, the courts may grant injunctions, set aside contracts, order new tenders and award damages for breach of tender process contracts.
 However, contracts are rarely undone.
 If a bidder obtains a court decision in its favour concerning the conduct of the procurement, the most likely remedy is damages to compensate the bidder for loss.

 No fines are available for breach of procurement procedures.